yukarikatsuhara/datasci_223/exercises/4-classification/Readme.md

         2. (If the preliminary analysis is needed) Sample down the train and valid datasets.
         3. Create a column for whether each row is a digit(=0) or a letter(=1) in train and valid datasets
         3. Choose an evaluation metric: F1
-        4. Build the XGBoost and Logistic Regression models using K-fold method.
+        4. Build the XGBoost and Logistic Regression models using the train dataset with 5-fold cross-validation.
-        5. Improve the models' performance using cross-validation.
+        5. Improve the models' performance using the 3-fold cross-validation.
         6. Choose the winning model with the highest F1 score.
         7. Report the winning model's performance using the valid dataset.
     3. Outcome

        The sampled train and valid datasets are used because my computational resources are not enough to analyze the all data.
-(Sampled test data: 69000, Sampled valid data: 11000) are used.
+(Sampled test data: 5000, Sampled valid data: 2000) are used.
 After improving the performance using 3-fold cross-validation, the winning model is chosen based on the F1 score.
-The winning model is the XGBoost model (max_depth: 5, min_child_weight: 3, n_estimators: 30).
+The winning model is the XGBoost model ('learning_rate': 0.1, 'max_depth': 4, 'min_child_weight': 1, 'n_estimators': 100, 'subsample': 0.8).
 The performance in the sampled valid dataset is below.

-       Accuracy: , Precision: , Recall: , F1:
+       **Accuracy: 0.76, Precision: 0.76, Recall: 0.76, F1: 0.76**

 # Notes on any difficulties encountered
 ## Learning the Analysis Flow of Supervised Learning